 10. Applying at the U.S. Embassy Branch Office in Israel.
 The U.S. Embassy Branch Office in Tel Aviv currently accepts applications submitted on behalf of Israelis who hold dual citizenship with countries that maintain an investor treaty with the United States.
 Starting May 1, 2019, they will also accept E-2 visa applications from those with just Israeli citizenship.
 Applications must be prepared and submitted in a particular manner to ensure that the visa interview is scheduled in a timely basis (current processing time of two to three weeks).
 Applicants are then required to attend an in-person interview where they will need to discuss details of the business and investment, the business plan, and the investor’s/employee’s professional experience.
 Preparing for the E-2 visa interview and understanding how to answer the consular officers’ questions are just as important as the submission of the paper documents.
 E-2 visa applicants have the option of in-person attorney representation inside the Embassy for the first scheduled E-2 visa interview.

 Wolfsdorf Rosenthal LLP has over thirty years of experience assisting foreign nationals obtain E-2 Treaty Investor visas.
-To schedule a consultation to discuss this visa option, contact us at email@example.com or at 1-800-VISA-LAW.
+Contact us to schedule a consultation to discuss this visa option.